Argo-Student-Robotics-Team/WebGUI/README.md

 **THIS NEEDS TO BE RAN IN SEPARATE TERMINAL**
 **DO NOT CLOSE ANY OF THE TERMINALS IN ORDER FOR IT TO WORK**

+If Web-gui is empty import it from `layout.json`.
+You can refer to openmct documentation fort it.

+In order to set-up camera feed.
+Edit the openmct biggest frame (it would possibly show a connection error).
+And change the URL to `http://<raspberry pi IP>:8000`.